OlesenJonas/Mat-ID-as-Vert-Color/README.md

 # Material IDs to Vertex Color

-1) Store material viewport colors in vertex colors
-2) Create material masks in vertex colors
+Store material viewport colors in vertex colors or generate material masks to store in vertex colors